WindowsAzure-TrainingKit-RU/Demo-BuildClips/Segment3.md

 	> **Speaking Point:** And now when I go ahead and run this application, what I will see is sort of a view of my app here.

-1. Login to the app with Facebook.
+1. Log in to the app with Facebook.

 	![Windows 8 app login with Facebook](Images/windows8-facebook-login.png?raw=true)